DefinitionThis section has been translated automatically.

 Standard values: The reference range in serum and plasma is between 9 and 21 µmol/l, in whole blood between 60 and 115 µmol/l

-Pathologically debilitated: alcoholism, diabetes mellitus, infections, chronic liver diseases, nephrotic syndrome, malnutrition, malassimilation, acrodermatitis enteropathica, rheumatic diseases
+Pathologically low: alcoholism, diabetes mellitus, infections, chronic liver diseases, nephrotic syndrome, malnutrition, malassimilation, acrodermatitis enteropathica, rheumatic diseases

-Zinc sources in food are 33% meat and meat products, 25% milk, dairy products and eggs, 20% cereal products and 20% other sources.
+Dietary sources of zinc are 33% from meat and meat products, 25% from milk, dairy products and eggs, 20% from cereal products and 20% from other sources.

 Dietary zinc deficiency is a rarity, affecting developing countries and strict vegetarians.

-In acrodermatitis enteropathica, the congenital, autosomal-recessive inherited primary zinc absorption disorder (gene locus 8q24.3) is discussed, caused by the absence of a zinc binding factor (Soluble Carrier SLC39A4) in the small intestine, which is present in breast milk but not in cow's milk and leads to a decrease in zinc absorption to 2-3% of normal levels.
+In acrodermatitis enteropathica, the congenital, autosomal recessive inherited, primary zinc absorption disorder (gene locus 8q24.3) is discussed, caused by the absence of a zinc binding factor (soluble carrier SLC39A4) in the small intestine, which is present in breast milk but not in cow's milk and leads to a drop in zinc absorption to 2-3% of the normal value.

 LiteratureThis section has been translated automatically.